GoogleCloudPlatform/cluster-toolkit/docs/tutorials/openfoam/spack-openfoam.md

 ## Waiting for the cluster to be configured

 Although the cluster has been successfully deployed, the startup scripts that install Spack and OpenFOAM take additional time to complete.
-Typically, this takes around 6 minutes.
+When run without a Spack cache, this installation takes about 2.5 hrs.

 The following command will print logging from the startup script running on the controller.
 This command can be used to view progress and check for completion